celenityy/better-brave-android/README.md

 My recommendations for the ultimate configuration of the Brave Browser on Android :)

-**NOTE**: This is specifically tailored for Brave on Android.
-For Desktop, see [here](https://codeberg.org/Magnesium1062/better-brave).
+**NOTE:** This is specifically tailored for Brave on Android.
+For Desktop, see [here](https://codeberg.org/Magnesium1062/better-brave), and for iOS, see [here](https://codeberg.org/Magnesium1062/better-brave-ios).

 # Brave Shields & privacy